 To adjust the level of squelch use the rotary SQL control.
-Turning the control clockwise reduces the amount of squelch, turning counter clockwise increases the amount of squelch.
+Turning the control counter clockwise reduces the amount of squelch, and turning clockwise will increase the amount of squelch.
 To reduce the signals that you can hear, increase the squelch, to hear more signals which may include weak signals decrease the squelch.